KirbyPhillips/Motor-Vehicle-Thefts-Project-Analysis/README.md

-# Top stolen vehicles based on theft trends
+# Top Stolen Vehicles Based On Theft Trends
 This project analyzes vehicle theft data using SQL to uncover patterns.